 Linda has worked several businesses on her own.
-Some have been successful and she has learned a lot and made many new friends.
+Some have been successful and she has learned a lot and made enjoyed making new friends.

 The American Dream